 Built for anything: how to encourage more women into entrepreneurship

-Off the back of Women’s Entrepreneurship Day, Carrie Santos, the CEO of Entrepreneurs’ Organization, discusses how we can encourage more women into entrepreneurship.
+Carrie Santos, CEO of Entrepreneurs’ Organization shares her thoughts on how to encourage women into entrepreneurship.

 As business leaders, we have a responsibility to continue to unlock the power of women in business – and for me, no day is more important to highlight this than Women’s Entrepreneurship Day.
 In the UK alone, female entrepreneurs could add up to £250 billion to the economy if given the tools, confidence and opportunities to found and scale businesses at the same rate as men.